Derekwang2002/Final_Project/README.md

 ## Guidence of Data App
 ### Structure:
-- sidebar: includes meta information of dataset and the filters.
+- Sidebar: includes meta information of dataset and the filters.
-- main body: Charts that shows different info of dataset, categoried in four types:
+- Main body: Charts that shows different info of dataset, categoried in four types:
   1. Overview
   2. Add date chart
   3. Frequency count
   4. Duration distribution

 ### Sidebar
-- meta info:
+- Meta info:
   - numbers of entities.
   - 'static' mode choice(which could ignore all filters below).
-- filters:
+- Filters:
   - radio: choose certain streaming platforms.
   (***TBN: With each choice of radio, the theme color for charts is unique!***)
   - selet_slider: choose the starting released date of contents.